 Manual Key Safe With Safety Key Access

-This is a very old room safe model and is becoming more rare as time passes as hotels remodel and replace them with newer electronic versions.
-Yes they do have spare keys, but reputable hotels don’t keep them accessible – even to management.
-It’s often kept in a fire safe with either the general cashier, or hotel management – we would hope – but many times who knows where this key is and who has access to it?
+This is a very old room safe model and is becoming rarer as time passes as hotels remodel and replace them with newer electronic versions.
+Yes, they do have spare keys, but reputable hotels don’t keep them accessible – even to management.
+It’s often kept in a fire-safe with either the general cashier or hotel management – we would hope – but many times who knows where this key is and who has access to it?

-Thefts from hotel safes usually involve dishonest hotel employees and these types of thefts seem to have a higher rate of being reported in hotels outside the United States.
-To view many of these hotel in-room safe stories reported by travelers, click on this TripAdvisor link.
-A common thread in these hotel in room safe theft reports is that they occurred in Mexico, South America, and Southern Europe, Spain, Canary Islands, Africa, and Asia.
+Thefts from hotel safes usually involve dishonest hotel employees, and these types of thefts seem to have a higher rate of being reported in hotels outside the United States.
+To read some of these hotel in-room safe theft stories reported by travelers, click on this TripAdvisor link.